espertus/roster-capture/README.md

 # Roster Capture

-Roster Capture helps teachers of large classes learn students' names and other important information.
-Teachers specify what information they want to collect and then pass the phone around the classroom, letting each student take a selfie and provide relevant information about themselves (such as their preferred name and how it is pronounced).
+Roster Capture is an Android app that helps teachers connect with their students by learning their names, faces, and how to address them.
+Teachers specify what information to collect (photos, preferred names, pronouns, audio pronunciations), and then pass the device around their classroom, letting students take selfies and add their information.

-The collected information is stored in the popular flashcard app, [AnkiDroid](https://play.google.com/store/apps/details?id=com.ichi2.anki), where teachers can study the information and quiz themselves.
+The collected information is passed to the popular free flashcard app, [AnkiDroid](https://play.google.com/store/apps/details?id=com.ichi2.anki), where teachers can study the information and quiz themselves.
 They can also sync the data from AnkiDroid to to [AnkiWeb](https://ankiweb.net/about), so it can be accessed online or through Anki's desktop or iOS apps.
-All Anki apps are free and open source.

 [![Configure Student Fields](images/configure-student-fields-thumbnail.png)](images/configure-student-fields.png)
 [![Select Course](images/select-course-thumbnail.png)](images/select-course.png)